flduda/flduda/README.md

 ### Hii!
 I'm Eduarda

 But you can call me DUDA.
-I've been living in San Francisco for a while, and after years of neglecting coding, it seems like it's finally time to put that knowledge to use  ✨💖🚀
+I've been living in San Francisco for a while, and after years of neglecting coding it seems like it's finally time to put that knowledge to use  ✨💖🚀

 <div style="display: inline_block"><br>